 Companies House will issue late filing penalty if your dormant accounts are filed late for even just one day.

-Annual return must be filed with Companies House reporting the principal business activity of your company is dormant.
+confirmation statement must be filed with Companies House reporting the principal business activity of your company is dormant.

 Concise Accountancy – Making Company Admin Easy For Small Companies